Nurse Rie Bloem, "The Florence Nightingale' of Boxmeer (Nb)

 Her last day

-Half a year later, a report drawn up by the military polic, It says what happened on Monday, October 23, 1944.
+Half a year later, a report drawn up by the military polic,

 Accompanied by Chaplain William August Henri Hubert Olieslagers in Venray, the Dutch sergeant and interpreter Arnold Cornelis van Voorst van Beest, also known as "Cocky" is nurse Bloem that day been at the farm of Gerardus Goumans at the Smakterweg 7.